Act 48 Information

 In support of new students, the University established a First Year Experience Program.
 The Common Hour is time reserved in each first year student's schedule (12:30 - 1:45 on Tuesdays) for activities designed to help first year students become successful college learners.
 Such activities include seminars in learning strategies such as note-taking skills, time management skills and learning styles.
 Other Common Hour activities help first year students become familiar with campus resources, student organizations, and the myriad academic majors and career opportunities available to them.
 Each academic major has dedicated first year student advisement; the first year academic advisor assists students in learning about their major and their department, meeting their faculty, navigating the curriculum, understanding certification or licensure requirements where appropriate, and becoming acclimated to both Edinboro University and their major.

-Math - A placement test will be given at orientation to determine the appropriate level of Math for your skill set.
+Math - A placement test will be given at New Student Registration to determine the appropriate level of Math for your skill set.

 English - A placement is determined based on your SAT or ACT scores.
 If you did not take the SAT or ACT, you will need to take a placement test at orientation.

-Chemistry - An online placement test is required if you will need to the CHEM 140, General Chemistry, or CHEM 240, Principles of Chemistry I.
+Chemistry - An online placement test is required for students that need CHEM 140, General Chemistry, or CHEM 240, Principles of Chemistry I.

 General Education Requirements: